almossawi/badarguments/extras/content/posts/main/index.md

 “We thought it might have been an attack, it could have been an armed shipment, a bomb-making facility, __who knows?__ Yesterday I commented that it was looking like an accident.”

+A comment by a congressman about who was to blame for an assault by an identifiable group of people on the US Capitol reads

+"I also think **everybody** across this country has some responsibility."

 A headline in a paper of record reads

 "For Establishment politicians, Jim Bo Is a **Complicated Figure to Defend**"